-Information and Warnings

-- Flood Watch (BoM)

-- Flood Warnings (BoM)

-- AWS Advice

-- AWS Watch and Act

-- AWS Emergency Warning

-- Sequenced door knocking of evacuation sector

-- Media announcements (including social media)

-- Emergency Alerts (SMS, landlines)

-- Standard Emergency Warning Signal

-Due to the relatively small number of affected dwellings and the rapid onset and velocity of the flood risk in the area, a telephone tree has been established for at risk properties in the Teven Valley.
+Information and Flood Watch (BoM) Warnings AWS Advice AWS Watch and Act AWS Emergency Warning Sequenced door knocking of evacuation sector Media announcements (including social media) Emergency Alerts (SMS, landlines) Standard Emergency Warning Signal Due to the relatively small number of affected dwellings and the rapid onset and velocity of the flood risk in the area, a telephone tree has been established for at risk properties in the Teven Valley.
 A telephone tree exists for approx. 14 residences in the Teven Valley impacted by Flash Flooding.
 This is held at the Ballina SES Unit HQ and is updated annually.

-- Monitoring rising flood waters. - Relocation of livestock. - Relocation of farm machinery and valuable goods - Control of surface water through sandbagging measures. - Assist in the lifting of furniture to residents in need. - Monitoring integrity of dwellings surrounded by flood waters

-- Refer to Chapter 4: Caravan Park Arrangements - Self-serve sandbagging stations may be set up at nominated locations.

-There is no identified essential infrastructure at risk within this sector.
-Emigrant Creek Dam arrangements are outlined in the Dam Safety Emergency Plan and are outlined in Chapter 3 of this plan.

-- Inundation of property - High velocity inundation of roads

-Evacuation/ Warning Triggers

-Given the dominance of rapid onset local catchment flooding in this sector, evacuation or warnings may be considered when:

-- Teven Valley: Rainfall occurs which is expected to generate a level of 3m at the Maguires Creek gauge (558070).
-Rainfall in the Teven Flash Flood Warning Gauges (Alstonville STP, Houghlahans Creek and Tuckombil) exceeds 60mm in one hour, 80mm in two hours, 95mm in three hours or 100mm in five hours. - Tintenbar: Rainfall in the upper catchments is expected to exceed 70mm in one hour or 175mm in 2-3 hours.

-Warnings may also be considered when:
+Property Protection Specific property protection measures: Monitoring rising flood waters.
+Relocation of livestock.
+Relocation of farm machinery and valuable goods Control of surface water through sandbagging measures.
+Assist in the lifting of furniture to residents in need.
+Monitoring integrity of dwellings surrounded by flood waters Assistance with property protection: Refer to Chapter 4: Caravan Park Arrangements Self-serve sandbagging stations may be set up at nominated locations.
+Protection of essential infrastructure: There is no identified essential infrastructure at risk within this sector.
+Emigrant Dam arrangements are outlined in the Dam Safety Emergency Plan and are outlined in Chapter 3 of this plan.
+Evacuation and/or Isolation Triggers Inundation of property Solution Inggels High velocity inundation of roads Evacuation/ Warning Triggers Given the dominance of rapid onset local catchment flooding in this sector, warnings may be considered when: Teven Valley: Rainfall occurs which is expected to exceed a level of greater 3m at the Maguires Creek gauge (558070).
+Rainfall in the Teven Flash Flood Warning Gauges (Alstonville STP, Houghlahans Creek and Tuckombil) exceeds 60mm in one hour, 80mm in two hours, 95mm in three hours or 100mm in five hours.
+Tintenbar: Rainfall in the upper catchments is expected to exceed 70mm in one hour or 175mm in 2-3 hours.
+Warnings may also be considered when: Prediction to reach and exceed a 5% AEP event: Some over floor inundation of property may occur in the Teven Valley subsector.
+The Tintenbar and